shrimantipal/DigiCurationScripts/wordstar-conversion/README.md

 Make sure the latest version of Python is installed.
 Then, download the latest GTK3 installer (https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases) and launch it.
 If you don’t know what some options mean, you can safely keep the default options selected.

-You can then install WeasyPrint in a virtual environment using pip (using Command Prompt):
+You can then install WeasyPrint in a virtual environment using pip (using Command Prompt).
+Run the following commands on the Command Prompt (enter one line at a time):

 ```bash
 python3 -m venv venv